mysql/mysql-utilities/doc/man/mysqlserverclone.rst

 .. option:: --root-password=<password>

-   The password for the root user.
+   The password for the root user of the new server instance.

 .. option:: --server=<source>